"Did You Know..."

 speed limit to 55mph on all

-The states have been setting their own speed limits, which rang from 40 to 80
+States have been setting their own speed limits, which range from 40 to 80

 mph.
 The speed limit is lowered as a means to try and lower gas